DS-100/sp23/gradproject.md

 | Final report: Analysis notebook      	| 20%    	|
 | Final report: Project writeup        	| 30%    	|
 | Final presentation video             	| 15%    	|

-For project checkpoint, you will need to submit exploration data analysis results (a minimum of 3 figures required) on the gradescope.

 ## Datasets